-The IV International Conference «Space Technologies: Present and Future», which is conducted under the aegis of IAA, took place on April 17-19 in Dniepropetrovsk and gathered about 300 participants – the eminent developers, world scientists, heads of industry companies of 22 nations, as well as interested creative youth.The traditional organizers of the Conference are Yuzhnoye SDO, SE PA Yuzhmash, O.Honchar DNU, and SSAU.
-The event takes place once in two years and registers the state of things in the industry and besides, forms the goals and tasks for the future.
+The 4th International Conference «Space Technologies: Present and Future», which is conducted under the aegis of IAA, took place on April 17-19 in Dniepropetrovsk and gathered about 300 participants – eminent developers, world scientists, heads of industry companies from 22 countires, as well as interested creative youth.The traditional organizers of the Conference are Yuzhnoye SDO, SE PA Yuzhmash, Oles Honchar Dnepropetrovsk National University, and SSAU.
+The event takes place every two years and registers the state of things in the industry and in addition, forms the goals and tasks for the future.
 The Conference is not only a laboratory of innovations but also a powerful business site that accelerates implementation of projects in the industry.
 It serves as a necessary platform for coordination of international plans and solution of topical issues.

-The papers at the Conference were heard at five scientific sessions: «Modern and Future Space Launch Systems, LV, Their Components and Systems», «Modern and Future Space Satellite Systems», «Prospective Rocket Engines and Propulsion Systems», «Materials and Technologies», «Space for Humanity».
+The papers at the Conference were heard in five scientific sessions: «Modern and Future Space Launch Systems, LV, Their Components and Systems», «Modern and Future Space Satellite Systems», «Prospective Rocket Engines and Propulsion Systems», «Materials and Technologies», «Space for Humanity».

-Hiroki Matsuo, the IAA Vice-President, called attention to the possibility of using asteroids as a source of minerals required for earthlings and as “transit station” for spaceships flights to the Moon and Mars.
-But for realization of such bold fancies and non-standard ideas, numerous investigations are required.
-According to H. Matsuo, these directions of research are very closely connected with national prestige.
-And it would be wonderful, if Ukraine and other space nations select this way.
+Hiroki Matsuo, IAA Vice-President, called attention to the possibility of using asteroids as a source of minerals required for humankind and as a “transit station” for spaceship flights to the Moon and Mars.
+Many investigations are required for implementation of such bold ambitions and unorthdox ideas.
+According to H. Matsuo, these areas of research are very closely connected to the national prestige.
+It would be wonderful, if Ukraine and other space nations chose this way.

-The idea of development and production of useful resources, in particular, nickel, on asteroids was supported by John Hightower, a Trustee of the Fund of Robert Heinlein Prize.
-He also noted that it is necessary to pay more attention to the problems of deriving energy from space.
-That energy will help to save our planet from aggravating ecological crises.
-The mission of R. Heinlein Fund just consists in providing the possibilities for young scientists for research work in different directions of space science.
+The idea of development and production of mineral resources, in particular, nickel, on asteroids was supported by John Hightower, a trustee of the Robert Heinlein Prize Trust.
+He also noted that it is necessary to pay more attention to the problems of deriving energy from space.This energy will help to save our planet from aggravating environmental crises.
+The mission of R. Heinlein Trust consists exactly in providing opportunities for young scientists to conduct research in different branches of space science.

 * * *

-The problems of anti-asteroid protection of the Earth were reflected in the report by A. Zaitsev (RF), the General Director of the Center of Planetary Protection, who suggested combining the efforts of the leading space nations in creation of the Tsitadel international planetary protection system.
+The problems of anti-asteroid protection of the Earth were reflected in the report by A. Zaitsev (RF), General Director of the Center of Planetary Protection, who suggested combining the efforts of the leading space nations to create the Tsitadel (Citadel) international planetary protection system.

-A. Makarov, the Yuzhnoye SDO Chief Spacecraft Designer, spoke about the creation in Ukraine of Lybid’ national communication satellite system; the work on this system is planned to be completed in 2013.
+A. Makarov, Yuzhnoye SDO’s Chief Spacecraft Designer, spoke about the creation of the Lybid’ national communication satellite system in Ukraine; the work on this system is planned to be completed in 2013.